nedsantiago/color-thief-rs/README.md

 4. **Median Split Color Summary by frequency**: sort hash colors by their count and median split based on the accumulated count (true median: split by count)
 5. **Median Split Color Summary by volume-count**: sort by `volume * count` and median split
 6. **Calculate average color of each Color Summary**: Gather the average color for each Color Summary
-7. **Create a color palette**: Create a list of colors based on the average colors selection here.
+7. **Create a color palette**: Create a list of colors based on the average colors selection here